coralogix/terraform-coralogix-aws/examples/firehose-metrics/README.md

-# Firehose Delivery Streams
+# Firehose Metrics Delivery Streams

-To enable metrics, set `enable_metrics` and `enable_cloudwatch_metricstream` to true.
+To enable `enable_cloudwatch_metricstream` to true.
 This will create a firehose delivery stream and a CloudWatch metrics stream.
 Also set `integration_type_metrics` to either 'CloudWatch_Metrics_JSON' or 'CloudWatch_Metrics_OpenTelemetry070' for coralogix to be notified on the format type of metrics streamed.

 ## With the different metrics configurations